SaaS spend reduction

 The keep / cut / consolidate / renegotiate framework

-Every subscription in your audit gets one of four actions.
+Every subscription in your audit gets one practical action.
 This is the decision model StackSmart reports use.

 Keep